wandb/docs/docs/guides/model_registry/intro.md

   2. [Consuming models and automating downstream processes](https://www.youtube.com/watch?v=8PFCrDSeHzw) in the Model Registry.
 * Read the [models walkthrough](./walkthrough.md) for a step-by-step outline of the W&B Python SDK commands you could use to create, track, and use a dataset artifact.
 * Review [this](https://wandb.ai/wandb_fc/model-registry-reports/reports/What-is-an-ML-Model-Registry---Vmlldzo1MTE5MjYx) report on how the Model Registry fits into your ML workflow and the benefits of using one for model management.
-* Explore this chapter to learn how about:
+* Learn about:
    * [Protected models and access control](./access_controls.md).
    * [How to connect the Model Registry to CI/CD processes](./automation.md).
-   * Set up [Slack notifications](./notifications.md) when a new model version is linked to a model registry.
+   * Set up [Slack notifications](./notifications.md) when a new model version is linked to a registered model.